This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 LODGE A DEFENCE TO THE DEBT AND/OR A CROSS CLAIM EXPLAINING WHY YOU DO NOT OWE THE MONEY

-You should get legal advice before you do this.
+You should get legal advice before you do this as you will be exposed to the risk of costs orders.
 The defence must be lodged with the court before the time given to respond on the Statement of Claim expires.
 For a basic guide on filing a defence, see Fact Sheet: Filing a Defence.

 MAKING A SETTLEMENT